PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/04-plugins.md

 ### Basic usage

-First you'll have to register the plugin :
+First you'll have to register the plugin:

 ```ts filename=frugal.config
 ...